-Overlapping between Green Certificates and Emission Trading

-www.diw.de

-CO2 emissions can be reduced on two ways:
+Overlapping between Green Certificates and Emission Trading CO2 emissions can be reduced on two ways:

-- > A more efficient use of fossil fuels, - Fuel switch not only within the fossil fuels itself (in favour of natural gas) but also to emissions free energy sources like renewable energies.
-With the promotion of renewable energies green certificates and green pricing activities contribute to the targets of emissions trading to reduce $GHG/CO_2$ emissions.
+- 1. A more efficient use of fossil fuels, - 2.
+Fuel switch not only within the fossil fuels itself (in favour of natural gas) but also to energy sources like renewable energies with no emissions.
+With the promotion of renewable energies green certificates and green pricing activities contribute to the targets of emissions trading.
 Because the support schemes for renewable energies are focused on electricity, the same group is touched which is subject of the ET scheme.

-The impacts of additional renewable energies within the ET scheme (according to CEPS) www.diw.de "The amount of emissions from the covered installation will correspond exactly to the amount of allowances allocated plus the amount of certified emission reductions and emission reduction units allowed into the ETS market through the Linking Directive (2004/101/EC).
+The impacts of additional renewable energies within the ET scheme (according to CEPS) "The amount of emissions from the covered installation will correspond exactly to the amount of allowances allocated plus the amount of certified emission reductions and emission reduction units allowed into the ETS market through the Linking Directive (2004/101/EC).
 The purpose of the ETS is to ensure GHG emissions reductions.
 This means that additional RES-E production has no CO2 effect as the caps under the National Allocation Plans (NAPs) remain unchanged."

-Solutions to solve the interaction problems: The radical version www.diw.de Because the support of the electricity production on the basis of renewable energy would have no effects on additional emissions reduction, in Germany, for instance, the academic advisory council of the Federal Ministry of Economics with 37 well-known economists and jurists recommended to abolish the specific support for renewable energies (in the case of Germany the feed-in tariff according to the Renewable-Energy-Act) and to leave all to the emissions trading scheme.
+Solutions to solve the interaction problems: The radical version Because the support of the electricity production on the basis of renewable energy would have no effects on additional emissions reduction, in Germany, for instance, the academic advisory council of the Federal Ministry of Economics with 37 well-known economists and jurists recommended to abolish the specific support for renewable energies (in the case of Germany the feed-in tariff according to the Renewable-Energy-Act) and to leave all to the emissions trading scheme.

-Emissions trading and renewable energies Provided that within the emissions trading scheme www.diw.de - a) the most cost-effective and economically efficient measures to reduce GHG emissions will be taken, and - b) the renewable energies are not usually the cheapest greenhouse gas abatement method, renewable energies will not benefit from emissions trading on a direct way.
+Emissions trading and threats for renewable energies

+Provided that within the emissions trading scheme a) the most cost-effective and economically efficient measures to reduce GHG emissions will be taken, and b) the renewable energies are not usually the cheapest greenhouse gas abatement method, renewable energies will not benefit from emissions trading on a direct way.
 They will benefit in an indirect way only mainly because of rising prices of electricity sources: EEG; EEX.